 Additionally, we also need to understand that their life experiences also define their identities, and those experiences, at the same time, are part of their culture and language.
-Their experiences in different contexts (as members of a minority group, immigrants, children, and many other instances) play an essential role in determining who they are and their perception of the world around them in the new and often intimidating reality of a classroom where a new and unknown language is spoken.
+Their experiences in different contexts (as members of a minority group, immigrants, children, and many other instances) play an essential role in determining who they are and their perception of the world around them.
+Particularly when facing the new and often intimidating reality of a classroom where a new and unknown language is spoken.
 As teachers, we must be empathetic and willing to understand, learn, and honor the set of collective experiences that shape the culture and language of each of our students.
 Not being able to develop that empathy and respect for what is different and the otherness in our society makes us create barriers that hinder coexistence and learning.

 A few years ago, while watching the Netflix series called Ugly Delicious, it reminded me of an experience with a fellow teacher when I was the new bilingual teacher at an elementary school in Texas.
 It happened one day when I sat down to eat my lunch in the teachers’ lounge.
-I opened my food container to start enjoying an arepa stuffed with aged cheese from Venezuela with a nopales (cactus) salad as a side, which my newly Mexican wife had cooked and taught me how to enjoy.
+I opened my food container to start enjoying an arepa (made of ground maize dough) stuffed with aged cheese from Venezuela with a nopales (cactus) salad as a side, which my newly Mexican wife had cooked and taught me how to enjoy.
 At that moment, one of the several teachers sitting around me frowned and covered her nose (perhaps because of the strange consistency of the nopales salad and the strong smell of the aged cheese).
 Then with a not-so-friendly face, she asked what I was eating.
 In a very proud manner, I explained to her my Mexican-Venezuelan dish.
 I also added the description of the red liquid that accompanied my lunch (Agua de Jamaica – Hibiscus tea).
 It was then when she told me, “I don’t understand how could you eat so much food from sub-cultures!”

-Ugly Delicious is a Netflix series presented by David Chang (creator and owner of the famous Momofuku restaurants), which examines the history of foods that many of us love, such as pizza, tacos, fried chicken, or fried rice.
+Ugly Delicious is a Netflix series presented by David Chang (creator and owner of the famous Momofuku restaurants).
+This show examines the history of foods that many of us love, such as pizza, tacos, fried chicken, or fried rice.
 At the same time, it shows the negative impact that stereotypes related to these foods have between cultures.
-For example, in the episode “Fried Rice,” we can see how writers Serena Dai and Jennifer 8 Lee discuss the relationship between the idea that Chinese are “dirty and disgusting” and how Chinese food has historically been degraded.
+For example, in the episode “Fried Rice,” we can see how writers Serena Dai and Jennifer 8.
+Lee discuss the relationship between the idea that the Chinese are “dirty and disgusting” and how Chinese food has historically been degraded.
 In that episode, we are told that when Asian groups immigrated to the United States in the 19th century, newspapers set about spreading the idea that the Chinese ate strange foods.
 For example, at that time, the New York Times published an article asking if the Chinese ate rats, to which Lee says, “This idea of these people eating strange things was used to drive a wedge between us and foreignness.”
-In that same episode, many other essential ideas are presented that I usually discuss in my classes, but in this series, they are shown in a practical way and from the point of view of an element as relevant in our cultures as food.
-In addition, in this series and others available on Netflix, we can see how elements such as cultural perception, acculturation and assimilation processes, and the creation of stereotypes and racism come into play.
-That is why now, as part of my classes, I have created activities that require students to watch specific episodes of these series, work in groups to discuss, analyze and extrapolate what we have learned from them to our works as Bilingual or ESL teachers.
+In that same episode of Ugly Delicious, many other essential ideas are presented that I usually discuss in my classes.
+Still, in this series, they are shown in a practical way and from the point of view of an element as relevant in our cultures as food.
+In addition, in this series and others available on Netflix, we can see how elements such as cultural perception, acculturation, and assimilation processes, and how stereotypes and racism come into play.
+That is why now, as part of my classes, I have created activities that require students to watch specific episodes of these series work in groups to discuss, analyze and extrapolate what we have learned from them to our works as Bilingual or ESL teachers.